fvandin/Dendrix/README.txt

 If you use Dendrix in your research, please cite:

 F. Vandin, E. Upfal, and B.J.
 Raphael.
-(2011) De novo Discovery of Mutated Driver Pathways in Cancer.
-Genome Research, in press.
+(2012) De novo Discovery of Mutated Driver Pathways in Cancer.
+Genome Research, 22, 2:375-85.

 WEBSITE:
 http://cs.brown.edu/people/braphael/software.html